RedAnne0not0/blog-support-scripts/README.md

   - Invalid YAML blocks
 - ✅ Supports a `--verbose` CLI flag for more detailed output during testing
 - ✅ Provides clear, color-coded output for matched drafts and errors
+- ✅ Tracks and reports successful file copies using the `slug` value as the filename.

 ---